PacktPublishing/Expert-Python-Programming_Second-Edition/README.md

 ## How to use this package

-In order to use code examples it is recommended to use virtual environments as explained in Chapter 1, "Current Status of Python" of the book.
+In order to use code examples, it is recommended to use virtual environments as explained in Chapter 1, Current Status of Python, of the book.

-In short create new environment somwhere on you disk.
+In short, create new environment somwhere on you disk.
 Make sure you are using at least Python 3.5 version to create virtual environment

     $ python3.5 -m venv book-env

-Sometimes book covers topic of compatibility issues between Python 2 and Python 3.
+Book also covers topic of compatibility issues between Python 2 and Python 3 in certain sections.
 If you want to run scripts in older versions of Python, use `virtualenv` tool to create additional environment on your disk.
-Make sure to name it differently so it will be clear which environment you are using in given shell session:
+Make sure to name it differently, so it will be clear which environment you are using in given shell session:

     $ virtualenv -p python2.7 book-py27-env

-If your environment is already created you are ready to activate it so all installed packages will be isolated from your base system Python environment.
-If you are using bash execute following line:
+If your environment is already created, you are ready to activate it so all installed packages will be isolated from your base system Python environment.
+If you are using bash, execute the following line:

     $ source book-env/bin/activate

-If you are working in Windows command line or Power Shell then type:
+If you are working in Windows command line or Power Shell, then type:

     > book-env\Scripts\activate